 From the coastal Agapito Fernández pitch, only moments from Catalonia’s golden coastline, to the mountainous, cooler La Satalia pitch, there is plenty of choice.
 All of CeleBreak’s games are properly organised by the company, meaning that teams are fair, and games remain safe, respectful, competitive and fun.
 CeleBreak encourage everybody to come and have a kick-about with them, regardless of previous playing experience or footballing ability.

-Football is something to enjoy, and CeleBreak make that possible in Barcelona.
+Football is something to enjoy, and CeleBreak makes that possible in Barcelona.!

 Similarly, football with CeleBreak is inclusive, and the company also put on women’s games as well as men’s games.
 The female footballing community is Barcelona is large, and FC Barcelona themselves founded their own women’s team in 1998.
 FC Barcelona Femení are one of Spain’s leading women’s football teams, and also have a ‘B’ side to ensure that as many leading female footballers as possible have a chance to play professionally in the city.